awsdocs/amazon-sagemaker-developer-guide/doc_source/API_DeployedImage.md

 Gets the Amazon EC2 Container Registry path of the docker image of the model that is hosted in this [ProductionVariant](API_ProductionVariant.md)\.

-If you used the `registry/repository[:tag]` form to to specify the image path of the primary container when you created the model hosted in this `ProductionVariant`, the path resolves to a path of the form `registry/repository[@digest]`\.
+If you used the `registry/repository[:tag]` form to specify the image path of the primary container when you created the model hosted in this `ProductionVariant`, the path resolves to a path of the form `registry/repository[@digest]`\.
 A digest is a hash value that identifies a specific version of an image\.
 For information about Amazon ECR paths, see [Pulling an Image](http://docs.aws.amazon.com//AmazonECR/latest/userguide/docker-pull-ecr-image.html) in the *Amazon ECR User Guide*\.

 ## Contents<a name="API_DeployedImage_Contents"></a>